 Direct Federal Graduate Plus Loans are available to fill the gap between your Federal Stafford loans and your total cost of attendance.

-Each program has different terms and eligibility requirements.
+Each loan program has different terms and eligibility requirements.
 A satisfactory credit history is essential in order to obtain a Direct Graduate Plus loan.